symfony/symfony-docs/cache/esi.rst

 ===============================

 Gateway caches are a great way to make your website perform better.
 But they have one limitation: they can only cache whole pages.
-If you can't cache whole pages or if parts of a page has "more" dynamic parts, you are out of luck.
+If your pages contain dynamic sections, such as the user name or a shopping cart, you are out of luck.
 Fortunately, Symfony provides a solution for these cases, based on a technology called `ESI`_, or Edge Side Includes.
 Akamai wrote this specification almost 10 years ago and it allows specific parts of a page to have a different